 The Middle Experience

-NCTE’s middle level educators are a vibrant and passionate bunch.
-Over the last few years this Section has reinvented the convention experience, prioritizing sessions that speak to the complexities of teaching students in the middle grades and bringing leading authors and educators to the podium.
-You’ll leave with new ideas, new tools, and new friends!
+There is so much happening in the Middle Level at NCTE.
+From Section-specific events to a thoughtfully chosen program, you’ll notice an energized focus on crafting sessions that speak to the complexities of teaching students in the middle grades and bringing leading authors and educators to the podium.
+Discover new ideas, new tools, and new friends!

 WHAT KINDS OF SESSIONS CAN I ATTEND?